mwalcher3/CrosstalkAware-HyperQ/README.md

 This repository is a modified version of the Artifact for OSDI'25 "Quantum Virtual Machines" from Runzhou Tao, Hongzheng Zhu, Jason Nieh, Jianan Yao and Ronghui Gu.

 ### Changes
-We changed the space scheduling accounting for program crosstalk noise compatibilities to improve fidelity with:
+We modified the space scheduling to account for program crosstalk noise compatibilities improving fidelity with:
 - Optimized initial mapping
 - Implementation of a derived version of the iterative mapping optimization algorithm in [TRIM: crossTalk-awaRe qubIt Mapping for multiprogrammed quantum systems](https://ieeexplore.ieee.org/document/10234256).